 Further, in the specification of the monetary policy equation, concerning the Euro area, we take into account the potential influence exerted by movements in the US Federal Funds Rate.
-In other words, we allow for the possibility that the Federal Reserve System exerts a significant influence in the conduct of European monetary policy.
+In other words, we allow for the possibility that the Federal Reserve System may exert a significant influence in the conduct of European monetary policy.
 In reality, this seems a quite reasonable choice since in the first years of EMU both the direction and the magnitude of monetary policy interventions in the Euro area were clearly anticipated by the US central bank (cf. Ribba, 2012).
 Nevertheless, in related research, Scotti (2011) by estimating a non-linear bivariate model concludes that the interdependence of Federal Reserve and ECB does not lead to the conclusion of follower behaviour.

 In this paper, we adopt a structural near-VAR approach where the equations for the Euro area include only the lags of Euro-area variables themselves while, as for the national economies, we have full VAR equations.
+Thus, in general, the near-VAR approach allows a separation of the dynamic system into two (or even more) distinct blocks: a first exogenous block of variables and a second fully endogenous block, with the second one unidirectionally caused by the variables included in the exogenous block.
+A clear presentation of near-VAR models is given in Doan (2010, chapter 7).

-An important implication of this approach is that each member country is subject to the same area-wide macroeconomic shocks.
+It is worth stressing that an important implication of this approach is that each member country is subject to the same area-wide macroeconomic shocks.

 A conclusion of homogeneous effects exerted by common monetary policy shocks in a group of European countries was reached by Peersman (2004), in a investigation concerning the pre-EMU period.
 Peersman adopted a structural VAR approach.
-Nevertheless, over the sample period considered by Peersman, 1980 - 1998, central banks of the European economies were still independent, national institutions.
+Nevertheless, over the sample period considered by Peersman, 1980 - 1998, the central banks of the European economies were still independent, national institutions.
 Of course, since they conducted their monetary policy in the EMS fixed exchange rate environment, the policy choices were, at least partially, constrained.
 Hence, in that economic context, it is not possible to identify a single monetary policy regime.

-In a very recent paper, Barigozzi et al. (2013), by using a structural dynamic factor model, obtain instead a result of heterogeneity in the responses of Euro-area countries to ECB decisions.
+In a very recent paper, Barigozzi et al. (2013), by using a structural dynamic factor model, obtain instead a result of heterogeneity in the responses of Euroarea countries to ECB decisions.
 In particular, as far as the responses of prices and unemployment are concerned, they show that there are significant differences between North and South Europe.

-To anticipate some conclusions, in the present research we obtain two main results: (a) there is no particular evidence of asymmetric effects of monetary policy shocks since an unexpected monetary tightening causes a recession in all countries; (b) business cycle fluctuations in the biggest European economies are dominantly driven by common, areawide shocks but, and maybe not surprisingly, this conclusion does not hold for Greece, Ireland and Portugal.
+To anticipate some conclusions, in the present research we obtain two main results: (a) there is no particular evidence of asymmetric effects of monetary policy shocks since an unexpected monetary tightening causes a recession in all countries; (b) business cycle fluctuations in the biggest European economies are predominantly driven by common, area-wide shocks but, and maybe not surprising, this conclusion does not hold for Greece, Ireland and Portugal.